compose-spec/compose-spec/07-volumes.md

       device: ":/docker/example"
 ```

-### external
+#### external

-If set to `true`, `external` specifies that this volume already exists on the platform and its lifecycle is managed outside
+If set to `true`:
+ - `external` specifies that this volume already exists on the platform and its lifecycle is managed outside
 of that of the application.
-Compose doesn't attempt to create these volumes, and must return an error if they
+Compose doesn't then create the volume, and returns an error if the volume doesn't  exist.
-do not exist.

-If `external` is set to `true` and volume configuration has other but `name` attributes set, considering resource is
-not managed by compose lifecycle, Compose rejects the Compose file as invalid.
+ - All other attributes apart from `name` are irrelevant.
+If Compose detects any other attribute, it rejects the Compose file as invalid.

 In the example below, instead of attempting to create a volume called
 `{project_name}_db-data`, Compose looks for an existing volume simply